jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 "_I'M NEVER SELLING!!_" or "_I just bought the dip, did you?_".
 While during moments of "When Lambo?" add fuel to mania-fire by tweeting:
 "_And just imagine the price next year!!_" and of course the classic: "🚀🚀🚀".

 Now that you know the doctrine, I will offer to baptize you with my Coinbase refereal code: #######.
-I suggest you get in now before you become the bag holder(👜👐).
+I suggest you get in now before the four horseman of the inflationarypocalypse arrive are you're left as a fiat bag holderr(👜👐).